danielmaria/agile-team-poker/agile-team-poker-backend/README.md

 # Agile Team Poker Online - Backend

 This is the backend for Agile Team Poker Online, a web-based application for agile teams to estimate tasks in a collaborative and structured manner.
 The backend is built with **Express.js** and uses **UUID** for generating unique room identifiers.
-It supports RESTful APIs for managing rooms, players, and rounds, with server-sent events (SSE) for real-time updates.
+It supports RESTful APIs for managing rooms, players, and rounds, with firebase integration for real-time updates.

 ## **Table of Contents**

 - [Features](#features)
 - [Installation](#installation)
 - [Usage](#usage)